 The Rate of Pay safe harbor has two subparts for hourly and non-hourly employees, described below.
-This safe harbor bases the rate of pay on the employee's gross base rate of pay.
+This safe harbor bases affordability on the employee's gross base rate of pay.
 This amount does not exclude any employee contributions toward benefits, but it does not account for bonuses, commissions, or tips.
 This safe harbor is impractical for employees that receive a significant amount of their compensation from those sources.